yousefalshaikh17/protein_mesh_simulated_annealing/README.md

 To create a new Anaconda environment for cpt, run the command

-`conda env create -f environment_ffea-mesh.yml`
+`conda env create -f environment_tetmesht.yml`

 To start using the environment, run the command

-`conda activate ffea-mesh.yml`
+`conda activate tetmesht.yml`

 To stop using that enviroment:

 `conda deactivate`

-To remove the environment, if you no longer want to use ffea-mesh:
+To remove the environment, if you no longer want to use tetmesht:

-`conda env remove --name ffea-mesh`
+`conda env remove --name tetmesht`

 ## Scripts